Archetypes

 - Rapidmon X-Antibody (GY)

 This deck's gimmick is "skip levels, and also basically everything is a blast target."
-It fades in and out of the meta depending on what matchups it sees but it's a pretty fun aggro deck.
+It really needs another wave of support to be even remotely viable, but it's a pretty fun aggro deck.

 - Cherubimon (GM)